spencerjpotts/Ark-FisherMan/README.md

 # Line Snap Reasons
 - Client And Server May Not Register, Good ms/ping equals happy catching!!
 LAG
 - Check for required game Configuration and that you have everything ticked if so, and prooblems still exist create an issue and i'll get back to you asap :)
+- Language Config (Supported only English) Working on other languages supports now

 # Support